Hydroponic Kratky Method: An Easier Way Of Soilless Gardening

 This hydroponic system is considered as the easiest way of doing hydroponics.
 It is because you do not have to use water pumps, air pumps, wick, and electricity just to run the hydroponic garden.
 You just have to use a container as a reservoir, net pots, Kratky hydroponic nutrients, and especially, water.
 You may also use some pH toolkit to regularly check the pH level of your nutrient solution.
 If you have all these, then you are ready to start your Kratky hydroponics.

 Aside from the above-mentioned equipment, you also need some tools in setting up you Kratky hydroponics.
 You need a tape measure, drill, knife, 2-inch hole saw, rubber grommet, small vinyl tubing, perlite, paint, and a ½ x ½ inch elbow.

-There are plenty of plants that can be used for hydroponic gardening.
+There are plenty of plants that can be used for hydroponic Kratky method.
 This includes peppers, lettuce, cabbage, tomatoes, green beans, cucumbers, chili, broccoli, and even carrots.
 Herbs like basil and cilantro can also be planted in hydroponics.